E-Burton/React-Employee-Directory/assets/README-Project-Objective.md

 The user should be able to:

-  * Sort the table by at least one category
+  * Sort the table by at least one category (Image, Name, Phone, Email, DOB)

   * Filter the users by at least one property.